Lucifer (Marvel Comics): Lucifer (Quists)

-An alien, the being known as Lucifer was born on the planet Quistalium, in the Quistraa star system in the Milky Way Galaxy, who had invaded many worlds.
-He first came to Earth as an advance agent for the invasion of Earth by the Arcane (also known as the Quists), and succeeded in placing some humans under hypnotic control, allowing him to take control of a small area.
-This invasion, however, was foiled by the young Charles Xavier (later Professor X, leader of the X-Men).
-In retaliation, Lucifer dropped an enormous stone block on Xavier, leaving him paraplegic.
+Lucifer is an alien who originates from the planet Quistalium.
+He first comes to Earth as an advance agent for the invasion of Earth by the Arcane (also known as the Quists), and places several humans under his control, allowing him to take control of a small area.
+This invasion is foiled by a young Charles Xavier.
+In retaliation, Lucifer drops an enormous stone block on Xavier, leaving him paraplegic.

-Lucifer made several later attempts to conquer Earth, all foiled by the X-Men or other heroes, although one of his attempts did force the first X-Men team to confront the Avengers due to a misunderstanding.
+Lucifer returns to Earth years after paralyzing Xavier and battles Xavier once again in the Balkan Mountains.
+He has a device attached to his own heart that will set off a bomb if he is killed, but it is defused by Cyclops.

-Lucifer returned to Earth years after paralyzing Xavier, and battled Professor Xavier once again in the Balkan Mountains, where he revealed a device attached to his heart would set off a bomb if he was killed.
-Lucifer later manipulated the Blob and Unus into framing the X-Men as criminals.
-He revealed how he rendered Xavier a paraplegic years ago.
-He was thwarted by the X-Men who defeated his robot, and teleported from Earth by the Quistalian Supreme one for punishment.
+Lucifer is exiled to an alternate realm known as the "Nameless Dimension".
+There, he uses "ionic energy" to give himself superhuman strength and the ability to project force beams from his hands, in addition to his apparently pre-existing telepathic powers.
+He continues to try conquering Earth by using his "dimensional transmitter" to imbue humans with ionic energy and turn them into his minions.

-Lucifer was exiled to an alternate realm known as the "Nameless Dimension".
-There, he somehow used "ionic energy" to give himself superhuman strength and the ability to project force beams from his hands, in addition to his apparently pre-existing telepathic powers.
-He continued to try conquering Earth by using his "dimensional transmitter" to imbue humans with ionic energy and turning them into his minions.
-He first "fused" with Charlie Gray, although Gray fought and defeated Lucifer.
-Lucifer later fused simultaneously with criminal Rafe Michel and Aries of the Zodiac crime cartel.
-Michel and Aries fought Captain America and the Falcon.
-Lucifer became trapped in the "Nameless Dimension" again when both hosts died.
-Lucifer's masters ultimately apparently "terminated" him for his failures, and replaced him with the computer Dominus.
+Lucifer returned in Astonishing X-Men (2017), where he takes over the town of Lago, making its residents tolerable to mutants in spite of Lago's longstanding hatred against mutants.
+When the original members of the X-Men arrange a reunion in Lago, they uncover Lucifer's plan.
+Archangel kills Lucifer, but inadvertently kills the civilians he had been influencing.